anyscale/madewithml.github.io/docs/courses/mlops/purpose.md

     We'll be using the [historical dataset](https://github.com/GokuMohandas/Made-With-ML/blob/main/datasets/projects.json){:target="_blank"} for offline evaluation.
 We'll also be creating [slices](evaluation.md#slices){:target="_blank"} of data that we want to evaluate in isolation.

-#### Online
+#### Online evaluation

-Online evaluation ensures that our model continues to perform well in production and can be performed using labels or, in the event we don't readily have labels, [proxy signals](monitoring.md#performance){:target="_blank"}.
+[Online evaluation](evaluation.md#online-evaluation){:target="_blank"} ensures that our model continues to perform well in production and can be performed using labels or, in the event we don't readily have labels, [proxy signals](monitoring.md#performance){:target="_blank"}.

 ??? quote "Our task"

     - manually label a subset of incoming data to evaluate periodically.
     - asking the initial set of users viewing a newly categorized content if it's correctly classified.
     - allow users to report misclassified content by our model.

+It's important that we measure real-time performance before committing to replace our existing version of the system.

+- Internal canary rollout, monitoring for proxy/actual performance, etc.
+- Rollout to the larger internal team for more feedback.
+- A/B rollout to a subset of the population to better understand UX, utility, etc.

+> Not all releases have to be high stakes and external facing.
+We can always include internal releases, gather feedback and iterate until we’re ready to increase the scope.

 ### Modeling